jedi-academy/learn-3890/data/labs/lab09.md

 # Lab #9 - Laravel &amp; Buddy CI/CD
 ACIT3890 - BCIT - Fall 2019

-Tutorial: Create a CI/CD pipeline for your existing code by using Azure DevOps Projects
+Tutorial: Create a CI/CD pipeline for your existing code by using Laravel & Buddy

 ## Lab Submission